google/gitiles/Documentation/markdown.md

 Note two tildes are required (`~~`) on either side of the struck out section of text.

-### Smart quotes

-'Single' and "double" quotes in paragraph text are replaced with smart quotes.
-Apostrophes (this doc's text), ellipses ("...") and dashes ("--" and "---") are also replaced with HTML entities to make the documentation appear typeset.

 ### Blockquotes

 Blockquoted text can be used to stand off text obtained from